yisel260/class-quiz/README.md

 - CreateClass.js - creates new class or section
 - EditQuesitionForm.js - fetches selected question, preloads form with previous values and updates question upon form submission
 - EditStudentForm.js - fetches selected student, preloads form with previous values and updates student upon form submission
-- Header - display header also hold LogOut button
+- Header - displays header also holds LogOut button
 - LoginStudentCard.js - this component displays a card with student name and input field for thier password, it logs the student in upon submission
-- MyClasses- displays current list of classes in a table also allows displays buttons that allow user to update, delete or create classes
+- MyClasses.js- displays current list of classes in a table also allows displays buttons that allow user to update, delete or create classes
-- NavBar- displays main navigation bar
+- NavBar.js- displays main navigation bar
--
+- Quiz.js- Displays and runs quiz features.
+This compoment shows each question to the students
+- QuizDisplay.js- displays quiz information as well as buttons that allows user to edit quiz and questions
+- QuizTable.js- Displays a table with all the user quizzes with buttons to display the quizzes (then they can be updated)
+- SectionSelector.js- Renders a downdown menu with all ths teacher's sections and sets section selected to the appropropiate section
+- StudentCard.js - Renders a card for each student with their assignments , status and scores
+- StudentRoster.js - Renders a table with all students in each  section and buttons that allow deletion and updates
+- TeacherLogIn.js - Renders a form for teachers to log in
+- TeacherSignUp.js - Renders a form for teachers to sign up
+- UpdateClass.js - Renders a form with preloaded values so sections can be updated